Nictiz/HL7-mappings/ada_2_fhir-r4/zibs2024/MAPPING_GUIDELINES.md

 ## The profile template(s)
 In each zib stylesheet, a "profile template" is created for each profile that represents the zib or a part of it.
 This template has a `name` _and_ `mode` equal to the profile id, and a `match` on the ADA element that is transformed.
 In a lot of circumstances, it is the only (transformation) template in the stylesheet (next to the `_generateDisplay` template), but there are some special situations which are described below.
 The profile template only needs documentation (in an `xd:doc` element) whenever the transformation between ADA and FHIR is not straightforward (e.g. in the case of Patient).

-The template should perform a "pure" mapping from an ADA instance to a FHIR resource instance.
-The usage context should be left out of this level; for example, the mapping should not be aware of whether the result is to be used within a Bundle or as a single instance.
+The template should perform a "pure" mapping from an ADA instance representing the zib to the corresponding FHIR resource(s).
+The transaction context should be left out of this level; for example, the mapping should not assume that is part of a transaction where it can resolve some dependency; this kind of data should be defined explicitly using a parameter or the reference mechanism.
+Similarly, the template should not know whether the result is to be used within a Bundle or as a single instance.
 There are various utility templates and functions (like `insertLogicalId` and `makeReference`) to abstract away all these kind of considerations.

 Most of the ADA input content can be mapped one-on-one to the FHIR output.
 For just about every data type, a template is available to transform the ADA element to a FHIR element.
 See the files `../fhir/2_fhir_fhir_include.xsl` and `../../ada_2_fhir/fhir/2_fhir_fhir_include.xsl`.

-In order to easily generate all FHIR resource instances via `ada_project_drivers/generateExamples.bat`, each profile template SHOULD be added to `_applyNlCoreTemplate` in `ada_project_drivers/nl-core-driver.xsl`.

 ### Specific guidelines
 #### Profile name variable